Supporting Oregon Architecture Students

-- Graduate or undergraduate student currently enrolled in University of Oregon or Portland State University architecture program
+- Undergraduate or graduate student currently enrolled in University of Oregon or Portland State University architecture program

 - Demonstrated ability for quality architectural design and academic achievement

-- Design portfolio with three examples of architectural work – if group project, indicate applicant’s role – maximum of 3 pages per project
+- Design portfolio with three examples of architectural work – maximum of 3 pages per project

 - Current transcript with GPA

-- 2019 DUE DATE TO BE ANNOUNCED – send all application components in one PDF no larger than 5MB to firstname.lastname@example.org (except letters of recommendation which should be sent directly from the recommender)
+- Deadline: Friday, January 25, 2019, 11:59pm – send all application components in one PDF no larger than 5MB to firstname.lastname@example.org (except letters of recommendation which should be sent directly from the recommender)